-- basis of actual costs rather than on the basis of modeling assumptions.
+- The MMU recommends using the lower of the cost or price-based energy market offer to calculate energy costs in the calculation of the historical net revenues which are an offset to gross ACR in the calculation of unit specific capacity resource offer caps based on net ACR.
+(Priority: Medium.
+First reported 2021.
+Status: Not adopted.) - The MMU recommends use of the Sustainable Market Rule (SMR) in order to protect competition in the capacity market from nonmarket revenues.
 (Priority: High.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that, as part of the MOPR unit specific standard of review, all projects be required to use the same basic modeling assumptions.
+That is the only way to ensure that projects compete on the basis of actual costs rather than on the basis of modeling assumptions.
+18 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that modifications to existing resources not be treated as new resources for purposes of market power related offer caps or MOPR offer floors.
+Status: Not adopted.) - The MMU recommends that modifications to existing resources be subject to market power related offer caps or MOPR offer floors and not be treated as new resources and therefore exempt.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the RPM market power mitigation rule be modified to apply offer caps in all cases when the three pivotal supplier test is failed and the sell offer is greater than the offer cap.
-This will ensure that market power does not result in an increase in make whole payments.
+This will ensure that market power does not result in an increase in uplift (make whole) payments for seasonal resources.
 (Priority: Medium.
 First reported 2017.
+Status: Not adopted.) - The MMU recommends that any combined seasonal resources be required to be in the same LDA and preferably at the same location, in order for the energy market and capacity market to remain synchronized and

+- reliability metrics correctly calculated.
+(Priority: Medium.
+First reported 2021.
 Status: Not adopted.) - The MMU recommends that the offer cap for capacity resources be defined as the net avoidable cost rate (ACR) of each unit so that the clearing prices are a result of such net ACR offers, consistent with the fundamental economic logic for a competitive offer of a CP resource.
 (Priority: High.
 First reported 2017.
-Status: Adopted, 2021.) - The MMU recommends that capacity market sellers be required to request the use of minimum MW quantities greater than 0 MW (inflexible sell offer segments) and that the requests should only be permitted for defined physical reasons.
+Status: Adopted 2021.) - The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that PJM update the values in the CRF table in the tariff when the components change.
-(Priority: High.
-First reported 2020.
-Status: Adopted 2021.)
+Status: Not adopted.)